Sitecore-Hackathon/2018-Go-Horse/documentation/README.md

 1. Run the project Sitecore.HashTagMonitor.ModelBuilder, this .exe will generate the file "CollectionModel, 1.0.json" 2 .Copy  the generated file  your ExConnect Installation : "C:\inetpub\wwwroot\gohorse.xconnect\App_data\Models"

-1. Use the Sitecore Installation wizard to install the [package](#link-to-package)
+3. Use the Sitecore Installation wizard to install the [package](#link-to-package)
-2. ???
+4. InstallSitecore PowerShell (OPTIONAL STEP) : If you don't wanna wait some minutes to the task to be runned, you can install PowerShell to Fire
-3. Profit
+5. Profit

 ## Configuration